Douglas Credit Party

-The Douglas Credit Party was an Australian political party based on the Social Credit theory of monetary reform, first set out by C. H. Douglas.
+The Douglas Credit Party was an Australian political party based on the Social Credit theory of monetary reform, first set out by Clifford Douglas.
 It gained its strongest result in Queensland in 1935, when it gained 7.02% of first preferences under the leadership of the psychiatrist Dr Julius Streeter.
 Streeter had returned to Australia in 1919 as a war hero after being a surgeon in the Battle of Ypres where he was injured by mustard gas.

 The Australian followers of Social Credit were ambivalent about direct political action.
 Some felt the existing form of democracy, with its emphasis on parties of the "left and right", to be inimical to genuine representation of the people.
 A number of Social Crediters felt that parliamentarians should have a first loyalty to their constituents and not a greater loyalty to a particular party organisation.
 However, some followers entered directly into the political party fray, and others sought to influence the policies of existing political parties, especially the Australian Labor Party (ALP).
 However, not all supporters of the movement were involved with Labor.
 Charles North, the state president of the Western Australia branch of the movement during the 1930s, was a Nationalist Party member of the Western Australian Legislative Assembly.

 At the height of the economic depression in the 1930s, advocates of Social Credit theory were successful in gaining majority conference support within the ALP for financial reform along the lines of that proposed by Social Credit theory.
 However, the policy was never put into practice by subsequent Labor governments.
 The party's strongest federal result was at the 1934 election, at which it gained 4.69% of the national lower house vote.
 The party did not win seats in either election.
 After Streeter's death in 1946, the party went into a terminal decline.